dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_somatic/overview-CNV_somatic.rst

 Ascat based CNV identifcation

-This workflow utilizes ASCAT to reveal correct copy numbers to all loci in the reference genome.
+This workflow utilizes ASCAT to reveal correct copy numbers at all loci in the reference genome.
 This is carried out through the `ascat.R` script.

 The main workflow is defined in CWL in the `workflow_ascat.cwl` file.